ayeshasumaiyakhan/ayeshasumaiyakhan/README.md

-- 👋 Hi, I’m @ayeshasumaiyakhan
+- 👋 Hi, I’m Ayesha Sumaiya Khan.
+I'm currently working as a Technical Consultant.

-- 👀 I’m interested in ...
+- 👀 I’m interested in Algorithms, Data Structures and Development using Django

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Django projects

-- 📫 How to reach me ...
+- 📫 How to reach me on LinkedIN

 <!---
 ayeshasumaiyakhan/ayeshasumaiyakhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.